Robert Gonsoulin

 About Me

 In the summer of 2023, I interned for KXAN-TV, Austin, Texas’ local NBC affiliate station owned by Nexstar Media Group.
-Throughout this internship, I worked alongside sports reporters, helping them create video content for their segments of the nightly newscasts and shadowing them as they conducted sports stories in the field.
-I also interned for Collegiate Sports Management Group as a Media and Analytics associate in the summer of 2024, preparing scopes of services, valuations, and conducting outreach for NCAA Division I, II and III universities and small-scale professional sports leagues.
+Throughout this internship, I worked alongside sports reporters, cutting VOs and VOSOTs for their segments of the nightly newscasts and shadowing them as they conducted sports stories in the field.